 The results from the NSILT and spring vent load analysis were used to calculate the nitrogen loads associated with each responsible stakeholder.
-Table 5 summarizes the total required reductions assigned to each entity.
-Agriculture in Table 5, Table 6, and Table 7 includes loading from FF, LW, and biosolids applications.
-A list of private golf courses with allocations can be found in Appendix I. A list of private WWTFs can be found in Appendix J.
+Table 6 summarizes the total required reductions assigned to each entity.
+Agriculture in Table 6, Table 7, and Table 8 includes loading from FF, LW, and biosolids applications.
+A list of private WWTFs can be found in Appendix I.